axah710/docspot/README.md

 ## Contributing

-Contributions from the community are welcome!
-If you'd like to contribute.
+Contributions from the community are welcome!.

 ## Stay Updated